 One of the best ways to experience Mexico Beach and its surrounding areas is from sea level.
 Whether you paddle a kayak, a canoe, or a stand-up paddleboard, you’ll experience wild Florida in an intimate and personal way as you glide quietly through its rivers, canals, lakes, and bays.
 Several outfitter and guide services provide both rentals and guided ecotours led by experienced naturalists.
 Nearby Wakulla Springs State Park is a favorite, featuring the longest and deepest known submerged cave system in the world.
 And, for a truly primordial experience, try a paddle through the Dead Lakes.

 It’s only natural for swimmers to want to dive headfirst into the shimmering Gulf!
 Get a full-body workout as you take a swim to the nearest sand bar and back, then sun yourself on the warm sand and relax on the beach.
-Beginning and ending just 2.5 miles from the El Governor Motel, the Beach Blast Triathlon and Duathlon takes place twice a year, offering swimmers a great excuse to take a beach vacation—not that an excuse is necessary to visit us!

 The City of Mexico Beach does not operate a warning flag system or utilize lifeguards as riptides are not common in our waters.
 We do, however, urge all beachgoers to follow good safety practices when enjoying our beaches.
 Do not enter the water alone, and do not allow children to enter the water without adult supervision.